 By the time lunch rolled around, I was physically and mentally exhausted.
-I had to repeat the same introduction about four times, and literally right after I stopped talking the guys would try to bombard me with ridiculous questions.
 Luckily, everyone seemed to buy the fact that I was Isabella Elizabeth, and not Isabella Ace.
 Even the teachers was under the impression that I was a new student.
 The only person that really knew my identity—beside Amanda, was the principal.
 He knew my circumstances and wanted nothing but smooth sailing for me so he made sure my family name was kept a secret.

 Dialing in my locker combination, I exchanged my morning textbooks for my afternoon ones.
 Just as I was about to close my locker, I heard a scream and then felt the weight of another body on top of mine.
 Seeing a curtain of black hair I knew it had to be none other than my best friend.

 "Yes, I'm starving for some real food!"
 After a year of dieting and controlling the amount I ate, I can finally treat myself to something unhealthy for once without being frown upon.
 And I couldn't wait for it.

 "Well, you're in for a surprise," Amanda said, jumping off of me.
 "Our school finally hired some new chefs, and they have your favorite!
 Chinese food."

 My mouth started watering just thinking about egg rolls and general tso's chicken.
 "What are we waiting for?
 Let's go before I starve to death," I exclaimed, shutting my locker with a kick of my foot.

 She agreed as we both raced towards the cafeteria, bypassing the sea of students heading to lunch as well.
 Ignoring the glances thrown my way, we jumped in line before it got overly long.